gojek/clickstream-web/docs/reference/methods.md

 ## **start**

-Resumes the tracking, have no effect when called with tracking is not stopped.
+Resumes the tracking, have no effect when tracking is on.

 #### **Arguments**